open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/faas.md

 nothing to do with the underlying transport used to make the API call to invoke the lambda, which is often HTTP).
 <!-- endsemconv -->

+### Resource attributes as incoming FaaS span attributes

+In addition to the attributes listed above, any [FaaS](../../resource/semantic_conventions/faas.md) or [cloud](../../resource/semantic_conventions/cloud.md) resource attributes MAY instead be set as span attributes on incoming FaaS invocation spans: In some FaaS environments some of the information required for resource attributes is only readily available as part of a request context (a separate API call to look up the resource information is often possible but may be prohibitively expensive due to cold start duration concerns).
+The `faas.id` and `cloud.account.id` attributes on AWS in particular, are known for this, but the above considerations in principle apply to any resource attribute in FaaS environments.

 ## Outgoing Invocations